Annamila First Nations Foundation supports First Nations led initiatives by gifting and bringing people together.

 Annamila First Nations Foundation founder, Julie Kantor AO commenced her philanthropic activities more than 26 years ago.

-Her first giving was in her own name and made anonymously to organisations such as Somebody’s Daughter Theatre Company.
+Her first giving was in her own name and made anonymously to organisations.

 As Julie‘s philanthropic interests expanded, she decided to give under the name of Annamila – a name that recognises the importance of her parents, Anne and Milan Kantor.